 - Inheritance tax Yes

 - Investment income tax rate 23%

 ProceduresPlease sign in to view

-Once you provide the application form completed and supporting documents, application must be submitted to your country residence closest embassy or consulate.
+Once you provide the completed application form and supporting documents, the application must be submitted to your country of residence's closest Spanish embassy or consulate.

 For further information on Spanish self-employed work visa and detailed procedures, contact us for a free private consultation.